ph1lj-6321/Fall-25-Lec-Wk1-2/README.md

-An example for Github demo and Debug with Thonny
+An example for Github demo, with Refactoring code,  also as used for Debug example with Thonny